Activities for teenagers in lockdown

 Or Meringue Kisses: Also addictive and fiddly, but perfect for an artistic teenager.
 Use this recipe from Meringue Girls, where you’ll also find lots of glorious pictures to inspire.

 Crack the Rubik’s Cube: Remember doing that as a teenager?
 I think there was a book in place of the internet instructions our teenagers have.
-Bet you can’t do it now though.
+Well the Rubik’s Cube is back, and I bet it’s on most teenage bucket lists to crack.

 Spin a basketball on your fingertip: Wouldn’t it be so cool to be able to do that in a TikTok?